brucou/-rxcc-state/README.md

 - the algorithm for the computation involves a finite, parameterizable set of rules, coalescing
 around a finite, fixed set of control states

-These computations can often be modelized advantageouly[^1] by a class of state machines called hierarchical extended state producer.
+These computations can often be modelized advantageously[^1] by a class of state machines called hierarchical extended state producer.
 This library offers a way to define, and use such class of state machines.

 The major motivation for this library has been the specification and implementation of user interfaces.
 As a matter of fact, to [every user interface can be associated a computation](https://brucou.github.io/posts/user-interfaces-as-reactive-systems/#reactive-systems-as-automata) relating a user input to an action to be performed on the interfaced systems.
 That computation often has a logic [organized around a limited set of control states](#base-example).
-For instance, a train ticket booking system will have a window with a `book now` button which will be associated to a search result screen, **or alternatively** to a request to the user to enter missing data.
- The same input thus produces different outputs.
-However the rules discriminating the output to produce are simple enough to be described by a finite set of rules, parametrizable by relevant variables specific to the booking logic (if the user already entered his loyalty number, the search will also include the cost of tickets in loyalty points, etc.).

 However, it is a very general tool, that have found miscellaneous applications in different contexts :